Best TV series to watch on Netflix right now (July 2020)

 The haunting final scene of series one summed it all up.
 The much-talked about ending juxtaposed the girls’ school talent show with their families watching breaking news on the TV, while the Cranberries’ Dreams played in the background – one of the TV moments of that year, it left many in tears.

-The first series is available to view now (season two was added then rapidly pulled…).
+The first series is available to view now (season two was recently added then rapidly pulled…).

 - Derry Girls season 3 could be the show’s last, actor says